smarthomej/addons/bundles/org.smarthomej.automation.javarule/README.md

 Trigger module configuration can be added with the `params` parameter as an array of "key=value" entries.
 - `@GenericEventTrigger`: triggers on a custom event defined by the `eventTopic`, `eventSource` and `eventTypes` parameters.
 Wildcards are allowed.
 - `@SystemStartLevelTrigger`: triggers when the system reaches the configured `startLevel`.
+- `@ScriptLoadedTrigger`: triggers when the script containing the rule is loaded.
+Rules with parameter are invoked with a `null` value.
+In case other parameter values are needed, you can override the `scriptLoaded` and call the rule method manually.

 ### Time Based Conditions